ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - Quickly review the pending and resolved highlights for the week
 - See a list of the supervised users and supervised groups for the selected policy
 - See a list of the reviewers and review teams for the selected policy
-- See which communication platforms have content under supervision for the policy.
+- See which communication platforms have content under supervision for the policy

 #### Review tab

 The **Review** tab is where reviewers classify and resolve items identified by the selected policy.
 Here you can:

-- Filter by pending, compliant, non-compliant, and questionable items
+- Filter by pending, compliant, non-compliant, and questionable items.
 - Tag a single item as compliant, non-compliant, or questionable.
 You can also record a comment with the item to help clarify the tagging action taken.
 - Bulk tag multiple items as compliant, non-compliant, or questionable.
 You can also record a comment with multiple items to help clarify the tagging action taken.
 - View the history of the tagging for a single item.
 This includes who resolved the item, the date and time of the action, the resolution tag, and any included comments.